lsalases/bhcycler/README.md

      ./cycle npt-2

-If multiple simulations need be run using the same cyler, it might be useful to alias it in ~/.bash profile.
+If multiple simulations need be run using the same cyler, it might be useful to alias it in your ~/.bash profile.
 To do so, just open ~/.bash_profile in a text editor and add the following line,

      alias cycle='/path-to-cycle/cycle'